Wanneroo - Sinagra

 Population growth drivers in Wanneroo - Sinagra are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends project an above median growth for the area, expecting it to expand by 2,530 persons to 2041, reflecting a total increase of 14.4% over 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends indicate an above median growth for statistical areas across the nation, with Wanneroo - Sinagra projected to expand by 2,530 persons to reach a total of approximately 18,853 by 2041.
+This projection reflects an overall increase of 14.4% over the 17-year period from 2024 to 2041.

 Frequently Asked Questions - Population